 Stephen H. A. Shepherd(English, Loyola Marymount University): Middle English Romance; Malory; Langland; textual criticism; late medieval manuscripts in their material and social contexts.

-Cynthia Skenazi (French and Italian, UC Santa Barbara): Renaissance literature and culture, rhetoric, architecture.
+Cynthia Skenazi (French and Italian, UC Santa Barbara): Renaissance literature and culture, rhetoric, architecture, aging studies.

 Steve Sohmer (Fleming Fellow of Lincoln College, Oxford): Renaissance calendars and Tudor liturgies as they relate to the texts of Shakespeare’s plays.